crimsonantmk/cake_app/README.md

-first flutter application using flutter/firebase
+A cake ordering application
+still far from finished